 Local Agency Oversight Program

-Local agencies are allowed to apply to the regional water board for oversight of wineries located in their jurisdiction and covered by this General Order.
+Local agencies may apply to the State Water Board or regional water board for oversight of wineries located within the local agency jurisdiction and covered by this General Order.
 Some regional water boards work with County Environmental Health Programs and may authorize local agencies to oversee winery process water activities.
-Continuation of local agency oversight consistent with the General Order increases the statewide consistency of winery process water regulations and can streamline regional water board resources for General Order implementation.
+Continuation of local agency oversight consistent with this General Order can streamline regional water board resources for General Order implementation.

 Local agencies are required to adhere to the Local Agency Oversight Program requirements in Attachment E, which is hereby attached and made a part of this General Order.

-Local agencies seeking oversight responsibilities for process water discharges must demonstrate adequate resources and technical expertise to implement such a program and must also have the legal authority to administer this General Order.
+Local agencies seeking oversight responsibilities for winery waste discharges must demonstrate adequate resources and technical expertise to implement such a program and must also have the legal authority to administer this General Order.

-The local agency must submit a Local Agency Oversight Program application to the regional water board, as described in Attachment E, to apply for authorization to administer this General Order.
+The local agency must submit a Local Agency Oversight Program application to the State Water Board or regional water board, as described in Attachment E, to apply for authorization to administer this General Order.

-The regional water board will issue an authorization letter to the local agency to indicate approval of the Local Agency Oversight Program application and that oversight authorization has been granted.
-The regional water board may limit the tiers that are eligible for local agency oversight.
+The State Water Board or regional water board will issue an authorization letter to the local agency to indicate approval of the Local Agency Oversight Program application and that oversight authorization has been granted.
+The State Water Board or regional water board may limit the tiers that are eligible for local agency oversight.

 Local agencies that obtain oversight responsibility will administer this General Order, but local agency oversight is not a substitute for regulation under this General Order.
-Dischargers are required to comply with all requirements of this General Order and the facility NOA, including the MRP and compliance schedule.
+Dischargers are required to comply with all requirements of this General Order and the facility NOA, MRP, and compliance schedule.

 The State Water Board and regional water boards retain enforcement authority related to this General Order regardless of Discharger participation in a Local Agency Oversight Program.